 - Applications Deadline: November 15, 2018

-- Course Level: Scholarships are available to pursue the doctoral programme.
+- Course Level: The studentships are available to pursue the doctoral programme.

-- Study Subject: Scholarships are awarded in the field of Solvation Science.
+- Study Subject: The studentships are awarded in the field of Solvation Science.

 - Scholarship Award: Doctoral students will be funded by DAAD for up to 4 years.

-- Nationality: These scholarships are available for Non-German citizens.
+- Nationality: These opportunities are available for Non-German citizens.

 - Number of Scholarships: Four promising doctoral students the opportunity to undertake their doctoral studies under the supervision of one scientist within the RESOLV consortium.
-Two scholarships will start in October 2019 (first call in September 2018, deadline 15th of November 2018) and the other two in October 2020 (second call in September 2019).
+Two financial aid positions will start in October 2019 (first call in September 2018, deadline 15th of November 2018) and the other two in October 2020 (second call in September 2019).